Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Sunrise over Machu Picchu:

 Trekkers on the 4-day option can often witness the sunrise over Machu Picchu.
-This moment is particularly magical and adds to the iconic archaeological site’s overall experience.
+This moment is particularly magical and enhances the overall experience at the iconic archaeological site.

 Balanced Duration: